-For recently issued accounting announcements, see "Recently Issued Accounting Pronouncements" in Note 2, Significant Accounting Policies and Recent Accounting Pronouncements, in the Notes to our Consolidated Financial Statements included in this Amended Annual Report on Form 10-K/A.
+For recently issued accounting announcements, see "Recently Issued Accounting Pronouncements" in Note 2, Significant Accounting Policies and Recent Accounting Pronouncements, in the Notes to our Consolidated Financial Statements included in this prospectus.

 Critical Accounting Policies and Estimates

 Our consolidated financial statements and the related notes thereto included in this Report are prepared in accordance with US GAAP.
 The preparation of consolidated financial statements also requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, costs and expenses, and related disclosures.
 These estimates are developed based on historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 Actual results could differ significantly from the estimates made by management.
 To the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operation, and cash flows will be affected.